-4 Conclusions and Discussion
+4 Conclusions and discussion

-Based on the profiles of aerosol typing and extinction observed by Cloud-Aerosol Transport System (CATS) on the International Space Station (ISS), the diurnal cycle of dust/dust mixture loading over the global tropics, subtropics, and mid-

-- 370 latitudes is quantified, with the statistical significance of dust/dust mixture diurnal variability determined through the Analysis of Variance (ANOVA)-based F-test.
-Based on the comparison between Aerosol Optical Depth (AOD) derived from CATS and Aerosol Robotic Network (AERONET), daytime and nighttime CATS retrievals exhibit significant difference in the data quality, thereby supporting the analysis of separate diurnal variations during daytime and nighttime periods using CATS data.
-The spatial variations in dust/dust mixture AOD (DAOD) are reasonably captured by CATS, according to the - 375 comparison with the nonspherical, dust AOD from the Multi-angle Imaging SpectroRadiometer (MISR) and DAOD from the Cloud-Aerosol Lidar with Orthogonal Polarization (CALIOP).
-The analytical framework yields statistically robust findings about the dust/dust mixture diurnal cycle that is generally more pronounced during daytime periods and over terrestrial areas.
-The currently identified diurnal cycle in DAOD confirms previous geostationary-based, and ground-based observational conclusions in key dust source regions, including (1) the Bodélé Depression, Rub-al Khali Desert, and western El Djouf, - 380 which exhibit a morning peak in DAOD driven by the break of nocturnal low-level jet, and (2) the eastern El Djouf, and the southern and western North America, which exhibit an afternoon peak in DAOD, driven by an enhanced deep convection.
-Insignificant diurnal cycle in DAOD are found over these dust source regions: (1) the Iraqi Desert, where the noon peak in DAOD associated with the enhanced pressure gradient driven by spatially differential heating is only robust in boreal summer, (2) the Thar Desert, where the dominant source of dust varies by season and the diurnal variation in DAOD is only - 385 significant in boreal summer when the local source dominates over remote resources, and (3) the Taklamakan Desert, where dust emission is primarily driven by frontal passage which does not exhibit a clear seasonal cycle.
-Over the Southern
+Based on the profiles of aerosol typing and extinction observed by the Cloud-Aerosol Transport System (CATS) on the International Space Station (ISS), the diurnal cycle of dust and dust mixture loading over the global tropics, subtropics, and mid-latitudes is quantified, with the statistical significance of diurnal variability in dust and dust mixture determined through the analysis of variance (ANOVA)-based F test.
+Based on the comparison between aerosol optical depth (AOD) derived from CATS and the Aerosol Robotic Network (AERONET), daytime and nighttime CATS retrievals exhibit a significant difference in data quality, thereby supporting the analysis of separate diurnal variations during daytime and nighttime periods using CATS data.
+The spatial variations in dust and dust mixture AOD (DAOD) are reasonably captured by CATS, according to the comparison with the nonspherical dust AOD from the Multi-angle Imaging SpectroRadiometer (MISR) and DAOD from the Cloud-Aerosol Lidar with Orthogonal Polarization (CALIOP).
+The analytical framework yields statistically robust findings about the diurnal cycle of dust and dust mixture, which is generally more pronounced during daytime periods and over terrestrial areas.
+The currently identified diurnal cycle of DAOD confirms previous geostationary-based and ground-based observational conclusions in key dust source regions, including (1) the Bodélé Depression, Rub' al-Khali desert, and western El Djouf, which exhibit a morning peak in DAOD driven by the breakdown of the nocturnal low-level jet, and (2) the eastern El Djouf and southern and western North America, which exhibit an afternoon peak in DAOD, driven by an enhanced deep convection.
+An insignificant diurnal cycle of DAOD is found over these dust source regions: (1) the Iraqi desert, where the noon peak in DAOD associated with the enhanced pressure gradient driven by spatially differential heating is only robust in boreal summer; (2) the Thar Desert, where the dominant source of dust varies by season and the diurnal variation in DAOD is only significant in boreal summer when the local source dominates over remote resources; and (3) the Taklamakan Desert, where dust